 I’ve been following the developments in the online education space with increasing interest over the last year or so, with the available options and choice growing seemingly by the day.
-The likes of
+The likes of Coursera, Venture Lab, and Udacity now have an impressive selection of courses, across the full range of the sciences, technology, arts and humanities.
+Then there are the likes of Codeacademy (learn to code), Skillshare (a global marketplace for classes), and the inspirational Khan Academy.

-Back in October, whilst browsing the courses on offer starting soon, I came across
+Back in October, whilst browsing the courses on offer starting soon, I came across A Crash Course on Creativity.
+Taught by Tina Seelig, Executive Director of Stanford’s Technology Ventures Program, the course is described as:

 This crash course is designed to explore several factors that stimulate and inhibit creativity in individuals, teams, and organizations.
 In each session we will focus on a different variable related to creativity, such as framing problems, challenging assumptions, and creative teams.